amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 - Hear
 - Liver

-Other factors can lead to high sugar consumption in certain areas of the body.
-Some of these factors include:
+Some patient factors can lead to increased sugar consumption in parts of the body.
+Common factors are:
 - Constipation
 - Forgetting to fast before the scan
-- Recent chemotherapy
+- Recent chemotherapy or surgery
 - Being cold during the scan

 Consequently, it can be difficult to determine whether an area of high sugar uptake is caused by cancer or something else.
 Here are a few examples of healthy controls that exhibit tricky sugar consumption which could be misinterpreted as cancer.
 Also note how the brain, bladder, and kidneys almost always have a high sugar uptake.